Wings30306/WingsBookClub/README.md

 ## What does it do?
-I wanted a website for sharing book recommendations as well as my own writingsand friends' stories.
+I wanted a website for sharing book recommendations as well as my own writings and friends' stories.

 ## Wireframes / mock-ups